-Many people are attracted to Ruby because Ruby on Rails.
+Many people are attracted to Ruby because of Ruby on Rails.
 Rails is a framework.
 A set of tools that make building websites, or web applications, easier & faster.

 Now the question is…

 Is Ruby limited to what Rails can do?

 Ruby is a general programming language.

 In theory, you can make anything you want with Ruby.

 How practical it’s to make something is another story.

 It depends on what gems & libraries are available because these gems do a lot of the heavy lifting for you.